Aansh2/sdn_intelligence/README.md

 - FailuresType: type of failures you want to simulate in your network
 - ErrorInterval: amount of seconds between the execution of two failures
 - CollectorInterval: " " " " two events of data mining
+- StreamingScenario: choose if you want to build a unicast rtp/rtsp streaming scenario

 It also will have another section for each extra network.